Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

 }
 ```

-Then, a custom implementation of a poller can deserialize it by receiving this string and converting it back to JSON, like in the following example:
+A custom implementation of a poller can deserialize it by receiving this string and converting it back to JSON, like in the following example:

 ```ts
 export class MyPoller extends Poller<MyOperationState, string> {